plant-emotion/plant-emotion/_posts/2020-06-22-mastering-opencv.md

 - Look for Harris Corner detection; check again on DataCamp platform for the good algorithms.
 - Show real image for multiple thresholds (compare multiple thresholds1 and multiple thresholds2).
 - Check histogram for your flying paprika.
-- Get the git code for the whole book and try it out.
 - Do the FLASK web project on Face Recognition & host on your web page as a weekend project.

 #### Residuals Chapter Overview